pushme-pullyou/tootoo13/cookbook/mnu-menu/README.md

 MNU.description
 * Provides boilerplate text to be used here and elsewhere
 * Default description that can be used when TooToo is embedded
+* Use descriptionTooToo.md in this folder to edit the description in Markdown, then open with TooToo and copy HTML to the source

 MNU.getNavHeader
 * Creates default menu header menu